WebberZone/contextual-related-posts/readme.txt

 * Enhancement:
     * Defining `CRP_CACHE_TIME` to `false` will disable expiry
+    * Introduced wpml-config.xml file.
+Title and Custom text for blank output can now be translated with Polylang (and potentially WPML)

 * Bug fix:
     * Exclude on categories did not work